Nafeij/YaK-s-SSLTBS1-Fixpack/README.md

  3.1

-    [FIXED] At certain godstones, the game enters a state where you can pass days and lose morale despite not travelling.
+    [FIXED] At certain godstones and events, the game enters a state where you can pass days and lose morale despite not travelling.

  3.0